ToddTurnbull/olderadults/docs/finance/COASu65.md

 # Canada Old Age Security (OAS) for ages between 60-64

-- If your spouse/common-law partner receives OAS, they're eligible for the Guarenteed Income Supplement, and you have a combined annual income of less than $33,456: apply for the **OAS Allowance** [LINK1]
+- If your spouse/common-law partner receives OAS, they're eligible for the Guarenteed Income Supplement, and you have a combined annual income of less than $33,456: apply for the [**OAS Allowance**](https://www.canada.ca/en/services/benefits/publicpensions/cpp/old-age-security/guaranteed-income-supplement/allowance.html)

-- If your spouse/common-law partner has passed away, you haven't remarried or entered into a common-law relationship and your annual income is less than $23,350: apply for **OAS Allowance for the Survivor** [LINK2]
+- If your spouse/common-law partner has passed away, you haven't remarried or entered into a common-law relationship and your annual income is less than $23,350: apply for [**OAS Allowance for the Survivor**](https://www.canada.ca/en/services/benefits/publicpensions/cpp/old-age-security/guaranteed-income-supplement/allowance-survivor.html)

 *Income = CPP Pension + Registered Retirement Saving Plans/Income Funds (RRSP/RRIF) + any other sources of income/investments*